The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

 When lifestyle changes aren't enough, you have other options.
 Preventive medications can make your headaches less severe and happen less often when you take them on a regular basis.

-Also, Cefaly is the first FDA-approved device for preventing migraine headaches in people over age 18.
-The portable, headband-like gadget sends electrical pulses through the skin of the forehead.
+Also, there are some new devices which can help.
+Cefaly is a portable, headband-like gadget sends electrical pulses through the skin of the forehead.
 It stimulates the trigeminal nerve, which is linked with migraine headaches.
 You use Cefaly once a day for 20 minutes, and when it's on you'll feel a tingling or massaging sensation.
+In addition, there is a noninvasive vagus nerve stimulator called gammaCore.
+When placed over the vagus nerve in the neck, it releases a mild electrical stimulation to the nerve's fibers to relieve pain.